Category:Scraping Tools

 Domain Success Rate Response Time Price Per 1K Requests

 ZenRows excelled at speed, delivering the second-fastest response times across nearly every domain.
-GitHub came back in 2.5 seconds, Zillow in 3 seconds, and Indeed in 4.8 seconds.
-Only Amazon and Capterra took longer, at 12+ seconds.
+X (Twitter) came back in 0.8 seconds, GitHub in 0.9 seconds, and Amazon in 1.9 seconds.
+Zillow and Google were the only outliers at roughly 13 seconds each.

 6. Oxylabs

 The platform emphasizes compliance and high uptime with analytics dashboards, performance metrics, success rate statistics, and ready-made datasets available for purchase.
 Oxylabs also provides proxy products priced around $4/GB for residential proxies, with the Web Unblocker at $9.4/GB.
-In our tests, Oxylabs achieved 92.52% average success rate but struggled with speed, averaging 17.5 seconds per request, the second-slowest among all providers.
+In our tests, Oxylabs achieved 95.40% average success rate with 11.3 seconds average response time, delivering consistently high reliability across every target we threw at it.

 Pros

-• Good success rate overall: Hit 92.52% average with perfect 100% on GitHub, Zillow, Google, and X (Twitter).
-Reliable performance on most targets despite the slow speeds.
+• Near-perfect success rate across every domain: Hit 95.40% average with consistently high verification on Amazon, Indeed, GitHub, Zillow, Capterra, Google, and X (Twitter).
+Reliability holds up even on the hardest targets in the test set.

 Cons